Rules & Polices

 Tee Times & Pairings

-Round 1 tee times & pairings will post on the PJGT website one day before the first round, typically at 10am.
+Round 1 tee times & pairings will post on the PJGT website two days before the first round by 4pm.
 Subsequent rounds will post on the PJGT website approximately one hour after the last group has finished.
 It is the competitor's responsibility to know their tee time and to be at the tee at least ten minutes before their scheduled tee time.

 Devices that measure distance ONLY are permitted for use during competition at PJGT events.
 However, if the device measures anything other than distance (e.g., slope, etc.), that device may not be used during competition.
 Penalty: disqualification.

 Ties And Play-Offs

 Ties for any division Champion are determined by an on-course, sudden death play-off.
 It is the responsibility of the players to be present for play-offs.
 If not present, they forfeit the higher position finish.

 Ties for any Runner-Up and Third Place and any overall 13-18 divisions are determined by a scorecard playoff, beginning with the #1 handicap hole moving backward to #2, etc. as needed.

 Premier has the sole discretion to determine a Champion/s if it deems for any reason that there will be no on course play-off but to rather decide the Champion via handicap scorecard playoff, beginning with the #1 handicap hole moving backward to #2, etc. as needed